-Since inception of the Altius health and safety program in 2005, Altius has remained compliant with the Occupational Health & Safety Legislation and strives to exceed minimum requirements.
-The Corporation considers its health and safety program to be a "living document" that will change, update and adopt to meet with our own ever increasing health and safety standards as well as the evolving culture of safety in our industry and workplace.
+Since inception of the Altius health and safety program in 2005, Altius has implemented various policies and procedures designed to ensure compliance with any occupational health & safety legislation in which it operates and strives to exceed minimum requirements.
+The Corporation considers its health and safety program to be a "living document" that is intended to evolve to meet with our own ever increasing health and safety standards as well as the evolving culture of safety in our industry and workplace.

-Code of Conduct for Directors, Officers and Employees
+${\it Code\ of\ Conduct\ for\ Directors,\ Officers\ and\ Employees}$